Texas Sage Plant – Leucophyllum frutescens (Texas Ranger / Cenizo, Live Starter Shrub)

 - Large containers on patios and driveways

 It pairs naturally with other tough, sun-loving plants.
-Gardeners often combine it with the drought-tolerant Bulbine Hallmark Orange, the purple-flowering Mexican Petunia (Purple Showers), or the native Wax Myrtle.
+For example, gardeners often combine it with the drought-tolerant Bulbine Hallmark Orange, the purple-flowering Mexican Petunia (Purple Showers), or the native Wax Myrtle.

 What You’ll Receive

-These are live Texas Sage starter plants grown and shipped by Carlos Plant Farm.
-Plants are less than 12 inches tall when we ship them.
-The photos in this listing depict mature plants of the correct species so you can see how they will look as they grow and bloom.
-Choose your preferred plant bundle size using the options above.
+These are live Texas Sage starter plants, grown and shipped by Carlo’s Plant Farm.
+Each plant is less than 12 inches tall when we ship it.
+The listing photos show mature plants of the same species.
+That way, you can see how yours will look as they grow and bloom.
+Finally, choose your preferred bundle size using the options above.

-Due to different state laws, we reserve the right to charge extra fees in order to comply with those laws if necessary.
+Also, due to different state laws, we reserve the right to charge extra fees where necessary to comply.

 Reviews